Apply Today

 Prompt Payment Regulations

-1. the date the governmental agency receives the goods
+1. the date the university receives the goods and/or services in accordance with the contract, and

-3. the date the governmental agency receives an invoice for the goods or services.
+2. the date the university receives a correct invoice for the goods or services.

 Vendors are instructed to send invoices to the accounts payable department.
-If an invoice is received by the department, it is important to date stamp the original invoice and send it immediately to Accounts Payable.
-The date that the invoice is received by the department (governmental agency) is the date used to calculate the due date.
+If an invoice is received by the department, it is important to date stamp the original invoice and send it immediately to the accounts payable department in the Controller's Office.
+The date that the invoice is received by the department is the date used to calculate the due date.
 If payment cannot be made within 30 days as required by law due to a delay caused by the department, the department is responsible for any interest payment due the vendor.

 Contact Information